sparrell/TP.inno/Example1/tp_inno.md

 **Tasks**

-*k)      Collaborate with all other Questions in ITU-T SG17 to coordinate incubation* *function.
+*k)      Collaborate with all other Questions in ITU-T SG17 to coordinate incubation mechanism.
-l)        Incorporate incubation function to address the new emerging areas in ITU-T* *SG17.*
+l)        Incorporate incubation* *mechanism* *as per \[TP.inno\]* *to address the new emerging areas in ITU-T* *SG17.*

-<span id="_Toc14541022" class="anchor"></span>Annex 3 – Proposed
+<span id="_Toc14541022" class="anchor"></span>
-template elements for reporting
+# Annex 3 – Proposed template elements for reporting of the incubation mechanism in the incubation question report

-This section proposes a template text to be included in Q4 report (the current incubation host question) to document the status and assessment of the Incubation Mechanism for consideration in the working party closing plenary and
+The below text is a template text to be included in the incubation question report to document the status and assessment of the incubation mechanism for consideration in the working party closing plenary and then potentially in the study group closing plenary.

+This template assumes Q4/17 is the incubation question for sake of clarity

 **Q4 Incubation Mechanism Report**